openmfp/kubernetes-graphql-gateway/docs/pod_queries.md

 # Pod Queries

-You can use the following queries as a part of [quickstart](./quickstart.md) guide.
+You can use the following queries as a part of the [quickstart](./quickstart.md) guide.

 ## Create a Pod:
 ```shell